 In Search of Small-Town America

-The ’50-50 Project’ began in Albuquerque, New Mexico.
-A three hundred-and-fifty day extended road-trip, covering over 32,000 road-miles – and a good few thousand in the air – visiting all fifty American States – in as many weeks.
+The ’50-50 Project’ began in Albuquerque, New Mexico – Long before Donald Trump blinged-up the Oval Office.
+A three hundred and fifty day extended Road-trip – covering over 32,000 road miles, and a fair few thousand in the air, visiting all fifty American States – in as many weeks.

-Published in seventeen volumes – available as pdf downloads, and in a new ‘duplex’ format – the work is a collection of around 4,000 photographs, and over 350,000 words, exploring the many differing processes, affecting the deterioration of much of Small-Town America.
+Published in seventeen volumes – available as pdf downloads, and in a new ‘duplex’ format – the work is a collection of around 4,000 photographs and over 370,000 words, exploring the many differing processes affecting the deterioration of much of Small-Town America.

 REGISTERED BY THE BRITISH LIBRARY: ISBN 978-1-3999-4150-1